-The ultimate detailed scan of the fetal anatomy.
-Includes an extensive checklist of the organs and structures, with special attention to the heart and brain.
+The ultimate detailed ultrasound scan of the fetal anatomy.
+It takes a close look of your baby, including an extensive checklist of the internal organs and structures, with special attention to the heart and brain.

-By 20-22 weeks of pregnancy, you are roughly halfway through your journey.
-This is an ideal time to re-examine the anatomical development of your baby using the Anomaly Scan.
-More specifically, we recommend the London Pregnancy Clinic Scan to be performed at 22 weeks, when the major structures of the baby’s brain are completely developed.
+By 20 weeks of pregnancy, you are roughly halfway through your journey.
+This is an ideal time to re-examine the anatomical development of your baby using our anomaly scan in London.
+More specifically, we recommend the London Pregnancy Clinic scan to be performed at 22 weeks, when the major structures of the baby’s brain are completely developed.

-The Anomaly Scan involves a thorough examination of the fetal anatomy including a top-to-toe examination of the baby and its environment in the womb.
-We have the most comprehensive list of organs and structures that we examine, paying special attention to the fetal brain and heart.
+The mid pregnancy scan involves a thorough examination of the fetal anatomy including a top-to-toe examination of the baby and its environment in the womb.
+Whilst checking your baby, we have the most comprehensive list of organs and structures that we examine, paying special attention to the fetal brain and heart defects.

 We perform an advanced fetal heart examination for every baby we scan,